 The Trust Approach

-All schools in the Seckford Education Trust share the same vision and ethos which is rooted in our ‘6Cs to Success’.
+All secondary schools in the Seckford Education Trust share the same vision and ethos which is rooted in our ‘6Cs to Success’.
 We believe our ethos sets us apart, this page gives a flavour of how.

 Further detail about the ethos can be found in the prospectus for each school.
 You will find the prospectuses on our free school websites using the links on the right.